 Actuarially determined contribution rates are calculated as of January 1 for the odd valuation year at least two years prior to the end of the fiscal year in which the contributions were reported.
-Therefore, the actuarially determined contribution for calendar year 2015 is based upon the January 1, 2015 actuarial valuation.
+Therefore, the actuarially determined contribution for calendar year 2017 is based upon the January 1, 2017 actuarial valuation and calender year 2015 and 2016 are based upon the January 1, 2015 actuarial valuation.